 "This — is what — you get — for fucking — around — with yakuzas!
 GO HOME TO YOUR MOTHER!"

-- Also done on Buck with a door right at the start of the movie.
+- Also done on Buck with a door right at the start of the movie, although that was probably meant to be serious.
 "Where's Bill?!"
 "I dunn-SLAM" "Where's Bill?!"

-- In the Power Rangers movie, when the Ooze Men attack for the first time, Kimberly responds with "YOU!
+- In the Mighty Morphin' Power Rangers: The Movie movie, when the Ooze Men attack for the first time, Kimberly responds with "YOU!
 GUYS!
 MAKE!
 ME!
 SICK!
 SICK!
 SICK!" delivering a kick into his stomach each time.
 Eventually he slams into the ceiling and lands down on the floor.

-- Are you paying attention, Larry?
+- The Big Lebowski: Are you paying attention, Larry?]]
 Because this!
 Is what happens!
 When you fuck!
 A stranger!
 In the ass!
 Do you see it, Larry?
 Do you see what happens when you Fuck!
 A Stranger! in the Ass!

 - In Kung Fu Hustle, the protagonist Sing mocks a tram passenger's glasses, who retaliates by rhythmically beating Sing and his companion Bone's heads against the seats while berating them.

 - The MTV Movie Awards parody of The Matrix Reloaded had Seann William Scott do this to himself during their version of the "Burly Brawl" scene.